mnallard/jaccuziArduiControler/README.md

 1 a fistfull of resitors / colored leds  and rvb leds

 1 variable resitor for lcd contrast

+1 IR receptor led

+1 21 touchs small IR emmettor to manage consigned temp, forcing heater, and walking into the differents menus

+(please note that everything included (except power suplies) into the arduino mega starter kit for less than 40$ )

 The rest from the jacuzzi